lightninglabs/loop/README.md

 backends are fully supported when using the Loop client: Neutrino, Bitcoin Core, and btcd.

-In the current iteration of the Loop software, only off-chain to on-chain swaps are supported, where the Loop client sends funds off-chain in exchange for the funds back on-chain.
-This is called a **Loop Out**.
+In the current iteration of the Loop software, two swap types are supported:
+  * off-chain to on-chain, where the Loop client sends funds off-chain in
+  * on-chain to off-chain, where teh Loop client sends funds to an on-chain address using an off-chain channel

+We call off-chain to on-chain swaps, a **Loop Out**.
 The service can be used in various situations:

 - Acquiring inbound channel liquidity from arbitrary nodes on the Lightning network